strangejmaster/Billions-of-Years/README.md

+# - NOTICE
+Currently there is no build file included in this release, a build file will be added later.

 # Billions of Years
 ## Description
 This Unity game is meant to show major events over the last 13.8 billion years.